VOLUNTEER AT A BAVA MEMBER AGENCY

 Requirements: Volunteer application form with two references, criminal record check and vulnerable sector search.
 Valid drivers license with fewer than three demerit points required for some positions.

 Requirements: Depends on level of volunteer role.
 Volunteers complete the volunteer application, provide references, attend an interview and orientation.
 Some volunteers may need to obtain a criminal reference check/vulnerable sector screen, drivers’ abstract, etc. Minimum age is 14.
 Volunteers who work with clients, client information or cash must be 19 or older.
+In-person camp counsellors stay onsite/over night at camp for 5 nights/6 days.

 Collingwood General and Marine Hospital